 You can also create Folders for build and release pipelines and apply specific permission during bootstrap.
 That way teams can have fine grained permissions into these folders.

 buildFolders: - path: '/Bi-Application-Builds' permissions: - group: 'Bi-Developers' origin: aad allowed: - ViewBuilds - QueueBuilds - StopBuilds - ViewBuildDefinition - EditBuildDefinition - DeleteBuilds

 releaseFolders: - path: '/Bi-Application-Relases' permissions: - group: 'Bi-Developers' origin: aad allowed: - ViewReleaseDefinition - EditReleaseDefinition - ViewReleases - CreateReleases - EditReleaseEnvironment - DeleteReleaseEnvironment - ManageDeployments

 Once you have the yaml file defined, you can apply it as described above.

-That’s pretty much it for today.
+That’s it for today.
 By the way,

 The code is provided as-is, with MIT license.
 You can use it, replicate it, modify it as much as you wish.
-I would appreciate if you acknowledge the usefulness, but that’s not enforced.
+I would appreciate if you acknowledged the usefulness, but that’s not enforced.
 You are free to use it anyway you want.

 And, that also means, the author is not taking any responsibility to provide any guarantee or such.